brownsys/paralegal/.github/pull_request_template.md

 ## Checklist

-- [ ] Every commit has a non-empty commit message
+- [ ] Above description has been filled out so that upon quash merge we have a good record of what changed.
 - [ ] New functions, methods, types are documented.
 Old documentation is updated if necessary
 - [ ] Documentation in Notion has been updated